privateprep/coding-space-website/src/pages/classes/another-class.md

 description: This is a test class
 featuredclass: true
 featuredimage: /img/ndegiwp.png
+boxWithLogo:
+  title: Your child will...
+  content: >-
+    * Build **grit**, a **growth mindset**, and **computational thinking** through coding.

+    * **Learn to code** in Scratch or JavaScript.

+    * Balance screen time with **hands-on activities** and opportunities to create and explore, even in their own living rooms.

+    * Discover and define their **personal passions** through STEM challenges and more.

+    * Make **new friends** near and far.

+    * **Be challenged** at their individual level.
+points:
+  - description: GirlCoders Taught
+    figure: "874"
+  - description: Scholarship Students
+    figure: 25%
+  - description: Locations
+    figure: "4"
 competencies:
   heading: Nevertheless, She Coded
-  subheading: ""
+  subheading: .
   skills:
     - skill: Confidence
-      description:
-        Coding is a great medium for self-expression, creativity, and fostering intellectual confidence.
+      description: Coding is a great medium for self-expression, creativity, and fostering intellectual confidence.
     - skill: Community
-      description:
-        Our all girls classes provide a great learning environment for GirlCoders to learn to code, create, and problem solve.
+      description: Our all girls classes provide a great learning environment for GirlCoders to learn to code, create, and problem solve.
     - skill: Computational Thinking
-      description:
-        Through coding we foster ​growth mindset, grit, and computational thinking.
+      description: Through coding we foster ​growth mindset, grit, and computational thinking.
 Campers develop a newfound problem solving stamina they've never seen before. ​
-points:
-  - description: GirlCoders Taught
-    figure: "874"
-  - description: Scholarship Students
-    figure: "25%"
-  - description: Locations
-    figure: "4"
 reviews:
   heading: Happy Students, Happy Parents
   reviewList:
-    - review:
-        All my other coding classes are with boys.
+    - review: All my other coding classes are with boys.
 At GirlCode the community is way more supportive
       name: RIYA, AGE 10
     - review: I want to be a programmer when I grow up!
       name: LILY, AGE 12
     - review: The atmosphere at GirlCode is so judge-free and friendly!
       name: YUSRA, AGE 9
-boxWithLogo:
-  title: "test"
-  content: "## Test"
 ---

 ## In-Person Coding Instruction is Back!